-In Spring 2023, we will have additional spots available on our Community Council.
+In Spring 2024, we will have additional spots available on our Community Council.
 CC members serve a 3 year term, meeting quarterly throughout the academic year (Sept-May).
-Meals are provided during all meetings, and the council takes turns meeting at different CBOs.
+Meals are provided during all in-person meetings, and the council takes turns meeting at different CBOs.
+Some meetings may be held virtually.
 Being a part of SOURCE's Community Council will benefit you and your CBO by: